MobileNativeFoundation/Store/RELEASING.md

       * Select all the Repositories that contain the content you want to release
       * Click on Close and refresh until the Release button is active
       * Click Release and submit
- 12. Update `dependencies.gradle` to point to the newly released version of `cache`.
-(It may take ~2 hours for artifact to be available after release)

-**Note:** We are currently not pinning the sample app to the last version because the API is still fluid while `Store` is in alpha.
-We will resume pinning the sample app to a released version when we move to beta (see #159).

-When we're ready to pin, restore the final step:

-13. Update the sample module's `build.gradle` to point to the newly released version.
+ 12. Update the sample module's `build.gradle` to point to the newly released version.
 (It may take ~2 hours for artifact to be available after release)